microsoft/tslib/docs/generator.md

 operation again in the next **protected region** or at the function boundary.

 ## Handling a completed generator
-Once the generator has completed, the `_` state variable will be falsey.
+Once the generator has completed, the `_` state variable will be falsy.
 As a result, the `while` loop will terminate and hand control off to the final statement of the orchestration function, which deals with how a completed generator is evaluated: